2600hz/make-busy/doc/HOWTO.md

 }
 ```

-For convinience there are number of checks and utility functions defined in TestCase class, namely: ensureChannel
+For convenience there are number of checks and utility functions defined in TestCase class, namely:

-checks the result to be a Channel, and fails if it is not, ensureAnswer answers for $channel_b and ensures both channels
+* `ensureChannel` - checks the result to be a Channel, and fails if it is not
+* `ensureAnswer` - answers for $channel_b and ensures both channels are answered
-are answered, ensureEvent ensures the event was received, ensureTwoWayAudio checks channels can hear each other,
+* `ensureEvent` - ensures the event was received
+* `ensureTwoWayAudio` - checks channels can hear each other
-and hangupBridged ensures channels are properly hanged up.
-Please see [TestCase.php](../tests/KazooTests/TestCase.php)
+* `hangupBridged` ensures channels are properly hung up.

-for additional information.
+Please see [TestCase.php](../tests/KazooTests/TestCase.php) for additional information.

-Function main() will be called as many Kazoo's Kamailio targets are defined in config.json file, function testSomehtingElse()
+Function `main()` will be called with as many Kazoo-Kamailio targets are defined in config.json file

-will be called once without any arguments, and you basically should use only what you have defined in TestCase subclass,
+Function `testSomethingElse()` will be called once without any arguments and you basically should use only what you have defined in TestCase subclass.

-functions setUpTest() and tearDownTest() will be called before and after test functions respectively.
+Functions `setUpTest()` and `tearDownTest()` will be called before and after test functions respectively.

-Please see [Channel](../src/MakeBusy/FreeSWITCH/Channels/Channel.php) for methods defined for channel
+Please see [Channel](../src/MakeBusy/FreeSWITCH/Channels/Channel.php) for methods defined for channel (`waitAnswer`, `waitHangup`, `sendDtmf`, `playTone`, etc.)
-(waitAnswer, waitHangup, sendDtmf, playTone, etc.)